hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/020_How_Infinite_Stream_Processing_Works_In_Jet.md

 to take the snapshot:

 <img alt="At-Least-once processing: received one barrier"
     src="../images/at-least-once-1.png"
     width="370"/>

-1. At the barrier on edge X, but not Y. Carry on processing all items.
+1. At the barrier in stream X, but not Y. Carry on consuming all streams.

 <br>
 <br>